Best Scone Recipe

 - Pour the wet ingredients over the dry ingredients and mix just until all is moistened.

-- Scrape the dough onto a floured work surface.
+- Scrape the dough onto a floured surface.

 - Flatten into a 6″ circle and cut into 8 wedges.